 Website: Fort Scratchley

-For a special auditory experience, be near Fort Scratchley when the guns fire on special occasions such as Australia Day and Anzac Day.
+For a deeper experience, pay for a guided tour with Fort Scratchley Historical Society volunteers to explore underground tunnels and learn detailed histories.
+There’s a small playground outside the fort (handy if history fatigue sets in) and plenty of space for a picnic.
+On special occasions like Australia Day and Anzac Day, you can witness the guns firing—a memorable (if loud!) experience.
 For more information, including tips on making the most of your visit, read the Newy With Kids review of Fort Scatchley.

 Miss Porter’s House